Drag an image here

 How many colors does the tool extract?

-By default, the algorithm extracts the top 5 dominant color clusters to provide a standard UI palette (primary, secondary, accent, dark, and light).
-This is the optimal number for building web themes without overwhelming the user.
+By default, the algorithm extracts the top 5 dominant color clusters from your image.
+This provides a standard, highly usable UI palette consisting of a primary, secondary, accent, dark, and light shade.
+In modern design, five colors is generally considered the optimal number for building web themes without overwhelming the user visually.

-Yes.
-Once your image is processed, a "Copy All CSS" button will appear.
-Clicking it will copy the hex codes to your clipboard formatted as CSS variables (e.g., --color-1: #264653;) so you can paste them directly into your stylesheet.
+Yes, absolutely.
+Once your image is fully processed, a "Copy All CSS" button will appear beneath the color swatches.
+Clicking this button will instantly copy all five hex codes to your clipboard, perfectly formatted as CSS custom properties (variables) like --color-1: #264653;.
+You can then paste them directly into the root of your stylesheet.

 Are the hex codes exact matches to pixels in my image?

-Not exactly.
-Because we use clustering, the resulting hex code is an "average" of thousands of similar pixels.
-This ensures you get a smooth, representative color rather than a rogue, highly-saturated pixel that happened to exist in the image noise.
+Not exactly, and that is actually a feature, not a bug.
+Because we use K-Means clustering, the resulting hex code is a mathematical "average" of thousands of similar pixels grouped together.
+This smart averaging ensures you get a smooth, representative color rather than a rogue, highly-saturated pixel that happened to exist as noise in the image.